Getting around Keswick and Bus Timetables

 This service runs from Penrith bus station via Penrith railway station to Keswick and then continues to Cockermouth and Workington.
 The X5 serves the villages of Threlkeld, Portinscale, Braithwaite and Thornthwaite whilst the X4 goes to Bassenthwaite village, Castle Inn and the Lakes Distillery.
 Please note that the bus doesn't go into Portinscale village but stops on the A66.

-555 Summer timetable - Lancaster - Keswick This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.
+555 Lancaster - Keswick This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.

-554 Summer timetable Keswick - Carlisle This service runs between Keswick and Carlisle via Mirehouse, Castle Inn Hotel, Bothel, Mealsgate, Bolton Low Houses, Wigton and Thursby.
+554 Keswick - Carlisle This service runs between Keswick and Carlisle via Mirehouse, Castle Inn Hotel, Bothel, Mealsgate, Bolton Low Houses, Wigton and Thursby.

 Seasonal Bus Services - summer season only

-The following services operate during the summer timetables only.
-In 2018 this period is 24th March - 28th October 2018.
+The following services operate during the summer season (April to October) only.

 By Keswick Launch

 Your bicycle, or one hired locally is an excellent way to explore the area.
 Several long distance cycle routes pass through the area, notably the C2C 71.
-Please note the railway path between Keswick and Threlkeld is currently only partially open and not a through route due to bridges washed away by the floods.
+Please note the railway path between Keswick and Threlkeld is now open.
 Click here for more information.

 Bike hire available from -